 Advancement Project is a next generation, multi-racial civil rights organization.
 Rooted in the great human rights struggles for equality and justice, we exist to fulfill America’s promise of a caring, inclusive and just democracy.
-We use innovative tools and strategies to strengthen social movements and achieve high impact policy change.
+We use innovative tools and strategies to strengthen social movements and achieve high-impact policy change.

 Theory of Change

-- We choose project activities, whether national or local, with the potential to build power at the grassroots level and to reframe and accelerate the quest for racial justice.
+We help inspire and amplify the voice of community-based efforts toward universal opportunity and a just democracy and society.
+We choose project activities, whether national or local, with the potential to build power at the grassroots level and to reframe and accelerate the quest for racial justice.
 We do not shy away from difficult issues and typically are first responders to civil rights crises, as well as on the cutting edge of racial justice issues.

 In the throes of a conservative takeover of the courts and a retrenchment on civil rights, former NAACP Legal Defense and Educational Fund attorneys, Constance L. Rice, Penda Hair, and Molly Munger, along with attorney Stephen R. English, established Advancement Project in 1999.
 Knowing the limits of litigation, they sought to employ cutting-edge strategies to achieve social change.